-Read the Note box and choose the correct adjectives.
+Read the Note box and choose the correct word.
 Write in your notebook.

 - 1 We felt boring/bored, so we started telling stories. - 2 I got really annoyed/annoying with his lies. - 3 A gorgon is a disgusting/disgusted creature. - 4 Martin didn't know what to do.
-He was confusing/confused. - 5 It's surprising/surprised that so many people believe that fairies exist. - 6 Kathy was shocked/shocking when she realised something was following her.
+He was confusing/confused. - 5 It's surprising/surprised that so many people believe that fairies exist.

 Which of the three monsters on p.
 30 do you think is very scary?
 Why?
-Discuss in pairs.

-ICT Are there stories about mysterious creatures in your country or another country?
-Collect information under these headings: what their name is; where they live; what they look like; stories about them.
-Then write a paragraph about one of them in your notebook.
-Read it to the class.
+ICT Are there stories about mysterious creatures in your country or in another country?
+Collect information under these headings: what their name is - where they live - what they look like - stories about them.
+Write a paragraph about one of them in your notebook.
+Tell the class.
 MODULE 2